Are classic cars exempt from clean air zones, the ULEZ, LEZ, and Congestion Charge?

 What is the Congestion Charge?

 The Congestion Charge was designed to reduce traffic and enable more people to safely walk or cycle throughout Central London by reducing the number of vehicles on the road.
-It’s a daily charge of £15 applied during the hours of 07:00-22:00, every day, except Christmas Day (25th December).
+It’s a daily charge of £15-£17.50 applied during the hours of 07:00-18:00, Mon-Fri and 12:00-18:00 Sat-Sun and bank holidays.
+There is no charge between Christmas Day and New Year's Day (inclusive).

 Charges differ depending on which day you pay, more info is available here.
 If your vehicle does not meet ULEZ standards, you will have to pay the ULEZ charge on top of the Congestion Charge.